mattiaf/GettingCleaningData/CodeBook.md

 ## CODEBOOK

-This codebook contains description of
+This codebook contains a description of
-* variables contained in the tidy.data.txt file
+* the variables contained in the tidy.data.txt file
-** naming convention for the variables
+* the naming convention for the variables
 * the procedure to obtain them used in the run_analysis.R code